ayhem-b/Graduation_report/chaps/intro.typ

   - All maintenance actions are stored in the CMMS for future analysis.
     - The system generates reports for preventive maintenance planning.

-=== Significance of the Project

-The integration of SCADA-based fault reporting with a CMMS web application offers several key advantages:

-+ Real-Time Fault Reporting: Operators can report faults instantly from the HMI, reducing response time.
-+ Automated Notifications: Maintenance teams receive immediate alerts via SMS or email.
-+ Centralized Maintenance Management: All faults and work orders are logged in a single platform.
-+ Improved Decision-Making: Data visualization and historical records help optimize maintenance strategies.
-+ Reduced Downtime & Costs: Faster fault resolution improves equipment availability and reduces repair costs.

-_By combining SCADA monitoring with CMMS-based maintenance racking, this project creates a complete maintenance solution that enhances industrial efficiency and reliability._
+*By combining SCADA monitoring with CMMS-based maintenance racking, this project creates a complete maintenance solution that enhances industrial efficiency and reliability.*

-// @chp:chap1: #lorem(16)
+/ @chp:chap1: This chapter introduces the company, outlines the project context, identifies the problem, and specifies the project requirements.
-// @chp:chap2: #lorem(16)
+/ @chp:chap2: #lorem(16)
-// @chp:chap3: #lorem(16)
+/ @chp:chap3: #lorem(16)